UniversalDependencies/docs/treebanks/tr_boun/index.md

 The BOUN Treebank includes a total of 9,761 manually annotated sentences from various topics including biographical texts, national newspapers, instructional texts, popular culture articles, and essays.
 The texts are taken from the [Turkish National Corpus (TNC)](https://www.tnc.org.tr/).

 The dependency relations in the BOUN Treebank is manually annotated in the UD framework.
-The morphological features and UPOS information are retrieved from the morphological parser of [Sak et al. (2011)](https://link.springer.com/article/10.1007/s10579-010-9128-6) and converted to UD morphology automatically using [our script](https://github.com/boun-tabi/UD_docs/blob/main/convert_sak_morp_to_ud_morp.py).
-The morphological features, UPOS tags, XPOS tags, and lemma forms are manually corrected.
+The morphological features and UPOS information are first retrieved from the morphological parser of [Sak et al. (2011)](https://link.springer.com/article/10.1007/s10579-010-9128-6) and converted to UD morphology automatically using [our script](https://github.com/boun-tabi/UD_docs/blob/main/convert_sak_morp_to_ud_morp.py).
+The morphological features, UPOS tags, XPOS tags, and lemma forms are then manually corrected in a systematic way.

 ## Acknowledgments